 • The function of ocular pursuit system is to stabilize a slowly moving object on the fovea of the eye by matching the angular velocity of the eye with that of the moving object.
+(Simply: Can the patient follow the moving object smoothly or not)

-Results: When the pursuit system is impaired, small corrective saccadic movements replace the smooth pursuit movement, so the eye can catch up the moving target.
+• Results: When the pursuit system is impaired, small corrective saccadic movements replace the smooth pursuit movement, so the eye can catch up the moving target.
 It may be the most sensitive subtest in ENG battery for detection of brainstem and cerebellar disorders.